 While they are at it, I shall consider cutting my passport in half and mailing it to Buckingham Palace.

-Information Dissemination identifies an alarming technical detail of an anti-ship ballistic missile (ASBM) reported to be by Red China; second stage control fins which would make this a ballistic missile without a fixed trajectory.
+Information Dissemination identifies an alarming technical detail of an anti-ship ballistic missile (ASBM) reported to be by mainland China; second stage control fins which would make this a ballistic missile without a fixed trajectory.

 Why does this matter?
 Because open source information sources describing AEGIS ballistic missile defense note that AEGIS calculates intercept based primarily due to launch trajectory, and I'd bet your paycheck that when the PLA Strategic Rocket Forces realized that, they knew that if they could make a mid-course correction during flight, they would invalidate the AEGIS BMD capability.